nessdoor/RVlyzer/README.md

 ## Contributors to the original project
 Thanks to:
-- [Alessandro Nazzari](https://github.com/zoythum) for relying on this code and helping me test it;
+- [Alessandro Nazzari](https://github.com/zoythum) for relying, helping me test it and providing some catalogues;
 - [Mattia Iamundo](https://github.com/MattiaIamundo) for the same reasons, plus some pretty-printing code he added.

 None of us ever thought that taking up that project would have put such strain on us, neither did the one who proposed